Bishopthorpe Road shops

 The book includes a brief history of each of the premises along Bishy Road and the businesses trading from them, with stories from customers and newspaper reports.
 There are over 60 photographs and some maps, together with excerpts from interviews with traders and from our memory wall.

-Stockists: Clements Hall in Nunthorpe Road, Pextons, Frankie and Johnny's Cookshop, Pig and Pastry, Trinacria, Lal Quila.
+Stockists: Clements Hall in Nunthorpe Road, Pextons, Frankie and Johnny's Cookshop, Pig and Pastry, Trinacria, Lal Quila, Cameron Beaumont Opticians, Olive's Nest, Walter and May and Cycle Heaven at the Angel on the Green.
 Price £5.

 If you are unable to get to York, we can supply by post, email us at email@example.com for details.